Do Go On - 163 - WW2 Badass Audie Murphy

 Again, Matt, that is beautiful and thank you.

-Why I'm just looking for answers.
+Well, I'm just looking for answers.

-Can you explain to me what are you doing?
+Can you explain to me?

 I'm not mega rich.

-You are less than you.
+I'm not less than you.

 You already said the right answer.